spondec/soletrade/README.md

 ```
 ./vendor/bin/sail artisan trade
 ```
+   #### Running commands on Docker
-   * You can see that we *must* prefix any commands to our app with `./vendor/bin/sail` when using Docker.
+We *must* prefix any commands to our app with `./vendor/bin/sail` when using Docker.
+So `php artisan some:command` becomes `./vendor/bin/sail php artisan some:command` on Docker or `sail php artisan some:command` if you aliased it to `sail`.

 ### Full